 Love the Lord your God with all your heart and with all your soul

 and with all your mind and with all your strength. - Mark 12:30

 Sarah began practicing yoga at home in her living room when her children were young.
 While living in México in 2015-16, her yoga practice deepened.
 Sarah completed her Registered Holy Yoga Instructor (R-HYI) training in the spring of 2017 and has also completed Holy Yoga Touch and Trauma Sensitive Holy Yoga certifications.
 She is passionate about helping people incorporate yoga as a part of their healing process.

 In 2013, Erik attended his first yoga class on a cruise ship in the middle of the Pacific Ocean.
 As an avid distance runner, he suffered from tight muscles and lacked flexibility, but thanks to yoga, now he can touch his toes!
 Erik completed his Registered Holy Yoga Instructor (R-HYI) training in the fall of 2017 and is also Holy Yoga Touch certified.
-He is currently forming strategic partnerships to host yoga events and retreats in México.
+He is currently completing his Masters with Holy Yoga and traveling regularly to teach and form strategic partnerships with ministries in México.